Skip to main content

 • Pre-defining tables before useSupastashData(...) is called.

-• It does not include default values or constraints.
+• It does not include default values, modifiers, or indexes.

-• It does not include modifiers like UNIQUE, DEFAULT, or PRIMARY KEY.
+• It does not apply constraints like UNIQUE, DEFAULT, or FOREIGN KEY.

 import { defineLocalSchema } from "supastash";